pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Expressões Idiomáticas.md

 A expressão "petty crimes" não pode ser substituída por "heinous crimes", pois são antónimas.

 GABARITO: ERRADA

-Item.
 09. In the last sentence of the text, the phrase "keep up to date with" means to meet the deadline.

-Item.
 09. Na última sentença do texto, a frase "se manter atualizado" significa cumprir o prazo de entrega.